Vrolijk/OSDD/workshop/readme.md

 <img src="/img/datadiode_workshop_setup.png" width="600"> <br>

 ## Step 2: Change the IP settings
-Since there is no DHCP available on the data diode we need to configure the network settings manualy.
+Since there is no DHCP available on the data diode we need to configure the network settings manually.

 Laptop PING: Change the IP to 10.0.0.1 and subnet 255.255.255.0 <br>
 Laptop PONG: Change the IP to 10.0.0.2 and subnet 255.255.255.0 <br>